 There are two.
 The first is to do with the fact that in Formula 1 each team’s supply chain is restricted to a handful of local suppliers who also supply all the other F1 teams.
 Formula 1 teams, therefore, are not only fighting against each other on-track but also off-track in their supply chains for the limited manufacturing capacity available to them.
 They are all looking to do the same thing at the same time – iterate their designs and procure new components that give them a competitive advantage.
 The reality is that because of the restricted capacity, either the suppliers’ prices go up or lead times increase, particularly during the off-season when the teams are building their new cars.
 This slows down the trial and error process, making it harder to find performance gains.

 The second is a common complaint from composite engineers in the drawing office.
 Once they’ve finished designing a new component for the car, they then have to spend ‘dead time’ on mold design, which is an area that they are not particularly specialist in and does nothing to make the car go any faster.
 There is an opportunity cost for the teams here.
 In my opinion, these highly-skilled composite engineers could, and should, be using 100% of their time to design parts that add performance to the car, instead of proprietary designs such as molds.

 How does Plyable address these challenges?

-Plyable takes care of producing and optimising mould design.
-F1 teams can tap into our advanced automation technology and specialist expertise in the field of composite tooling to engineer their moulds, leading to better moulds than they’d otherwise produce.
-The big advantage here is that better moulds make better parts.
-Moreover, this means engineers no longer have to spend ‘dead time’ sweating over mould tool design – instead, they have more time to apply their talent to designing the next iteration of composite component that will make their car go faster.
+Plyable takes care of producing and optimising mold design.
+F1 teams can tap into our advanced automation technology and specialist expertise in the field of composite tooling to engineer their molds, leading to better molds than they’d otherwise produce.
+The big advantage here is that better molds make better parts.
+Moreover, this means engineers no longer have to spend ‘dead time’ sweating over mold tool design – instead, they have more time to apply their talent to designing the next iteration of composite component that will make their car go faster.